PredictablyWeird/emergent-values/utility_analysis/README.md

   model_type: togetherai
 ```

-Using Openrouter should work in the same way (if you add an OpenRouter API key to your .env file).
+Using Openrouter works in the same way.

 ### Rate Limits

-You might have to modify currency limits in [compute_utilities/create_agent.yaml](compute_utilities/create_agent.yaml) to avoid running into API rate limits.
+You might have to modify concurrency limits in [compute_utilities/create_agent.yaml](compute_utilities/create_agent.yaml) to avoid running into API rate limits.

 ## Data